-If you need to talk, at any time of day or night
+If you need to talk to someone, day or night

 The Samaritans operate a 24-hour 7-day a week service on 116 123.
 Calls to this number are free and do not appear on itemised bills.
-Alternatively, you can phone 0330 094 5717 (calls are charged at local rates).
+Alternatively, you can phone 0330 094 5717 (charged at local rates).
 You can also email email@example.com for a reply within 24 hours.

 The Samaritans offer a drop-in service in some areas (Liverpool included–see below).
-In addition, they operate an online self-help app to help you keep track of how you’re feeling, and get recommendations for things you can do to help yourself cope, feel better and stay safe in a crisis.
+They also operate an online self-help app.
+Their app might help you keep track of your feelings, and gives recommendations for things you can do to help yourself cope, feel better, and stay safe in a crisis.

 The number for the Liverpool and Wirral area is 0300 303 3972, and it is the same number for both adults and children.
 You can find further details of the service on Cheshire and Wirral Partnership website.

-The NHS also operates a 24-hour emergency service within your local hospitals A&E department.
-You can simply turn up at A&E reception and ask to see someone from the crisis team.
-You may have to wait a while, but you will be seen.
-In Liverpool, this service is operated by Mersey Care and you can find further details on their website.
+The NHS also operates a 24-hour emergency service within your local hospital’s A&E department.
+You can turn up at A&E reception and ask to see someone from the crisis team.
+You may have to wait a while, but they will see you.
+Mersey Care runs the service in Merseyside.
+You can find further details on their website.

 Local Services (Liverpool area only)

-COVID-19 Update: Due to the Coronavirus lockdown, most in-person services have moved online.
+COVID-19 Update: Because of the COVID-19 lockdown, most in-person services have moved online.
 Please check the individual service website for further details.

-The Liverpool Light is free a preventative out-of-hours mental health crisis service.
+The Liverpool Light is free preventative out-of-hours mental health crisis service.
 It’s open from 6 PM to 1 AM, 7–days a week.
-It provides a safe place for people who are experiencing or at risk of a mental health crisis: a safe and secure environment for individuals to de-escalate, recuperate and begin their recovery.
+It provides a safe place for people who are experiencing or at risk of a mental health crisis: a secure environment for individuals to de-escalate, recuperate, and begin their recovery.

 They also provide a specialised referral service outside of GP and day service hours, offering an alternative to attending the A&E department at the nearby Royal Liverpool University Hospital.